 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

 EEK!
 I am geeking out at my newest project – like hardcore.
 I LOVE IT, I LOVE IT, I LOVE IT!
 Did I mention that I love it?
 Ok.
-Want to see my before and after?
+Want to see my before?

 Amazing right?
 So here we go….

 I discovered Weaber Lumber (pronounced Webber) on Instagram after seeing some amazing walls finished with it and I had to try it out.
 I am renovating my guest room and it was the perfect wall to do it on.
 So check out my 60 second video tutorial and then follow along and see how easy it is for anyone to do this DIY!

 We do use affiliate links to help our readers find the products we use.
 We hope this helps!

 There are so many wood boards on the market for your home.
 We have used shiplap – ripped plywood (read about our post here), laminate flooring, real wood flooring and peel & stick wood.
 This was our first time trying already weathered real wood pieces and we loved it.
 Mainly because the prep work is ZERO.
 Now you need to be aware that this is super raw wood.
 So if you are planning on putting it in a place where it will get dirty and you will do lots of cleaning, you will need to sand it down and add a top coat for protection.
 Where it was going in this spare room with little chance of marks, we decided to keep it in its raw form.